Misbah-13/Misbah-13/README.md

 - 👋 Hi, I’m @Misbah-13.
-- 👀 I’m interested in front end development.
+- 👀 I’m interested in front end development and networking.
-- 🌱 I’m currently learning computer science and engineering.
+- 🌱 I’m Currently working as a network Engineer.
 - 📫 How to reach me ...
 7006168850.... misbahqayoom13@gmail.com

 <!---